French company St Gobain says has been victim of cyberattack

-PARIS French construction materials company Saint Gobain said on Tuesday that it had been a victim of a cyberattack, and it had isolated its computer systems in order to protect data.
+PARIS (Reuters) - French construction materials company Saint Gobain said on Tuesday that it had been a victim of a cyberattack, and it had isolated its computer systems in order to protect data.

 "Along with other big companies, St Gobain has been the victim of a cyberattack.
 As a security measure and in order to protect our data, we have isolated our computer systems," said a company spokesman.